awaisrauf/salman-h-khan.github.io/scholarships.md

 **Data61 Scholarships**

 Data61 (previously NICTA) provides generous support to PhD students in the form of full scholarships (same rate as Australian Postgraduate Award) or top-up stipends ($10,000 per annum) for a duation of up to 3.5 years.
 Each year, these scholarships are normally offered in two rounds (normally around August and March).
-You will still need to apply at the partner university (ANU) and follow their normal application procedure. <br><br>
+You will still need to apply at the partner university (ANU) and follow their normal application procedure.
 Note that the application dates for domestic and international applications may be different!  <br><br>

 You can find more information about the eligiblity requirements, application procedure and key dates [here](http://www.data61.csiro.au/en/Collaborate-with-us/Universities/Data61-Scholarship-Program). <br><br>